exyte/AnimatedTabBar/README.md

     TabButton3()
 }
 ```

-For the second one views must have the same type, or be manually converted to `AnyView`
+For the second one the views must have the same type, or be manually converted to `AnyView`
 ```swift
 AnimatedTabBar(selectedIndex: $selectedIndex, views: [TabButton1(), TabButton2(), TabButton3()])
 ```

 ### Required parameters
-`selectedIndex` - binding to current index
+`selectedIndex` - binding to the current index
-`views` - buttons to display in a tabbar
+`views` - buttons to display in the tabbar

 ### Available customizations - modifiers
-use `customize` closure in popup modifier:
+use the `customize` closure in the popup modifier:

 `barColor` - Color of the tabbar itself
 `selectedColor` - Selected tab color (use template rendering for this color to be applied properly)
 `unselectedColor` - Unselected tab color
 `ballColor` - Ball indicator color
-`verticalPadding` - Space from buttons to bar's top and bottom edges
+`verticalPadding` - Space from the buttons to the bar's top and bottom edges
-`cornerRadius` - Applied to tabbar background color
+`cornerRadius` - The corner radius applied to the tabbar background color
-`ballAnimation` - Default is .easeOut(duration: 0.6): Animation curve to apply to ball motion
+`ballAnimation` - Animation curve to apply to ball motion, default is .easeOut(duration: 0.6)
 `indentAnimation` - Animation curve for growing/shrinking of the indent in the tabbar
 `buttonsAnimation` - Animation curve for applying color to tab buttons

 `ballTrajectory` - Options for ball indicator animation paths:
-- `parabolic`  - Jump to selected button following a parabolic arc
+- `parabolic`  - Jump to the selected button following a parabolic arc
 - `teleport` - Disappear and quickly re-appear above selected tab
-- `straight` - Slide to selected tab
+- `straight` - Slide to the selected tab

 ### Built-in animatable tab buttons
-By default tabs only have a simple animation of color, but you can customize that.
-This library has two built-in button types you can use out-of-the-box: `DropletButton` and `WiggleButton`, and a super custom `ColorButton` type in Example project.
+By default tabs only have a simple color animation, but you can customize that.
+This library has two built-in button types you can use out-of-the-box: `DropletButton` and `WiggleButton`, and a super custom `ColorButton` type in the Example project.
 Please feel free to use them in your projects or build your own buttons on top of them.

 ## Examples

-To try AnimatedTabBar examples:
+To try the AnimatedTabBar examples:
 - Clone the repo `https://github.com/exyte/AnimatedTabBar.git`
 - Open terminal and run `cd <AnimatedTabBarRepo>/Example/`
 - Run `pod install` to install all dependencies
-- Run open `AnimatedTabBarExample.xcworkspace/` to open project in the Xcode
+- Run `open AnimatedTabBarExample.xcworkspace/` to open the project in Xcode
 - Try it!

 ## Installation